oceanprotocol-archive/dev-ocean/doc/sla.md

 event EventName(type<Condition>, service<SERVICEID>, codition<ConditionID>, status<BOOLEAN>)
 ```

 Now if the emitted event imply that condition is fulfilled.
-The listener get the associated action from
+The listener gets the associated action from
 the local instance of the service agreement stored in OceanDB as shown in the [schema](#event-driven-representation) events section then
-resolve the callback function.
+resolves the callback function.
 This function represents the off-chain or on-chain associated action.

 ### Ocean Relay